-Although the series finale of Game of Thrones aired over a year ago, we're still waiting for the next installment of George R.R.
-Martin’s A Song of Ice and Fire book series.
-While you’re waiting, try out these duologies, trilogies, and the first novels in new series.
-Full of epic characters, multiple plotlines, and incredible detail, these books should keep you busy while you wait to learn the final The Winds of Winter release date.
+While you’re waiting for the next installment of George R.R.
+Martin’s A Song of Ice and Fire, try out these duologies, trilogies, and the first novels in new series.
+Full of epic characters, multiple plotlines, and incredible detail, these books should keep you busy for a long, long time.